How Columbus Investment Strategy Works

 Columbus is a proven, data-intelligent strategy that:

-- Finds the most optimal asset mix from a universe of 15 highly liquid, low costs ETFs, each representing a major asset class
+- Finds the most optimal asset mix from a universe of 15 highly liquid, low-cost ETFs, each representing a major asset class.

 Advisors receive the monthly Columbus Strategy Report, which includes insights on the state of the market with some explanation on how Columbus arrived at its current asset allocations.
 In turn, you can use these insights to form your view of the market, trade client portfolios based on the Columbus recommended allocations, and improve long-term client returns.

 Columbus runs on our proprietary Laplace AI Platform, which has been developed using the R statistical programming language.
 R is used by some of the top hedge funds in finance, academia, and for machine learning and artificial intelligence research in the high-tech industry, including at Microsoft, Facebook, and Google.
 The Laplace Platform is 100% algorithm based and has been extensively tested using hundreds of different investment universe combinations ranging from 13 to over 80 assets each over a 20-year period, along with proven live trading performance.

 Burned by Quant ?